 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 The Calm app offers soothing meditations, courses, and bedtime stories.
-Find out about its many pros and a few important cons.
+Learn about its many pros and a few important cons.

-Maybe you’re brand new to meditation, or you’ve tried many times to establish a consistent practice to no avail.
-Or, you’re a longtime meditator looking for some variety.
-Maybe your brain starts buzzing right at bedtime, and it takes you forever to fall asleep as you toss and turn.
+Maybe you’re brand new to meditation or you’ve tried many times to establish a consistent practice to no avail.
+Maybe your brain starts buzzing right at bedtime and it takes you forever to fall asleep as you toss and turn.
+Or you’re a longtime meditator looking for some variety.

 Whatever your situation, you may be wondering if the Calm app, with its guided meditations and sleep stories, is right for you.
 As countless meditation apps saturate the market, it’s tough to know which one is best.